Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates: Methodology

 \section{Methodology}

-Existing improvements of Newton-Schulz focus either on the polynomial steps being applied~\cite{grishina_accelerating_2025, amsel2025polar}, or on efficient implementations of the algorithm~\cite{ahn_dion_2025}.
+Existing improvements of Newton-Schulz focus either on the polynomial steps applied~\cite{grishina_accelerating_2025, amsel2025polar}, or on efficient implementations of the algorithm~\cite{ahn_dion_2025}.
 However, all practical implementations start with an overlooked step: normalizing the input matrix by its Frobenius norm.
-This ensures that the Newton-Schulz iterative scheme converges\cite{bjorck1971iterative}.
-In this work, we explore an alternative normalization scheme and observe significant improvements for the convergence of the first Newton-Schulz iterations.
-Moreover, this better performance allows the removal of the iterative Newton-Schulz step without loss of precision.
+This ensures that the Newton-Schulz iterative scheme converges~\cite{bjorck1971iterative}.
+In this work, we explore an alternative normalization scheme and observe significant improvements in the convergence of the first Newton-Schulz iterations.
+Moreover, this better performance allows the removal of a Newton-Schulz iteration without loss of precision.